omarTheRuleBreaker/Rookie-V1-/README.md

 ### WHAT I LEARNED
-Not gonna lie I learned many things it was a life time experience and next time I make an PCB for some other project it's  gonna be easy for me I learned shortcuts that will save me time and also made some friend's on SLACK that helped me , also #SHOUTOUT to @Flyingfish  AND also THX to them who were  part of my journey.
+Not gonna lie I learned many things it was a life time experience and next time I make an PCB for some other project it's  gonna be easy for me I learned shortcuts that will save me time and also made some friend's on SLACK that helped me , also #SHOUTOUT to @Flyingfish he saved me some time AND also THX to them who were  part of my journey.
 - Here's what I really learned :

 I learned how to turn a keyboard schematic into a proper PCB and how important it is to check every connection before moving forward.
 I also learned how to arrange components properly, route traces, use vias, and fix DRC errors in KiCad.
-Working on this project helped me understand more about PCB design and how all the different parts of a keyboard connect and work together.
+Working on this project helped me understand more about PCB design and how all the different parts of a keyboard connect and work together. gracias!